 Add an NSX Edge internal or uplink interface as a virtual server.

-If you are enabling acceleration to use the faster load balancer, the acceleration should be enabled when configuring the load balancer.
+If you want to enable acceleration to use a faster load balancer, ensure that acceleration is enabled in the Global Configuration settings of the load balancer.
 See Configure Load Balancer Service.

 - Log in to the vSphere Web Client.